Parable of the Renegades

 "Not for now, if ever~," Rio teased.

-He could only trust her words with a quarter of his heart, Lucas went back to his side of the work while Rio tended to another cut on his arm.
+He could only trust her words with a quarter of his heart.
+Lucas went back to his side of the work while Rio tended to another cut on his arm.
 Their banter was helping to improve the mood as they were getting more comfortable with what they were doing; at least one of them got too comfortable.
 Lucas had not a hint of anxiety when his hand traveled down the left curve of Rio’s waist.

-Still, he discovered a weak point.
+At least he discovered a weak point.
 Now that Lucas thought about it, he had exploited it before, but with no prior knowledge.
 What jogged his memory and left it steaming was how Rio moaned a few seconds ago.

 “Are you telling me my punch only tickled you?”
 Lucas recalled how he got Rio off him during their first encounter.